marcduiker/building-a-resilient-workflow-with-durable-functions/labs/3_create_orchestrator_function.md

 ### 3. Build & run locally

-Now run/debug your local Function App.
+Now run/debug your local Function App by using the [HttpTrigger client function](../http/start_orchestration.http).

 > Is the orchestrator function detected by the Azure Functions runtime?